Webperf-se/webperf_core/docs/tests/css.md

 ### Prerequirements

 * Fork this repository
-* As we are using external service ( https://validator.w3.org/nu/ and https://developer.mozilla.org/en-US/docs/Web/CSS/Reference ) your site needs to be publicly available and the machine running this test needs to be able to access external service.
+* As we are using external service ( https://developer.mozilla.org/en-US/docs/Web/CSS/Reference )so the machine running this test needs to be able to access external service.

 ### Setup with GitHub Actions